gitmachtl/cardano-signer/README.md

 <br>

 ## Release Notes

+* **1.8.0**
+  #### CIP-36 mode updates:
+	- Allow duplicated voting_key entries
+	- New check to avoid using a wrong vote-public-key or a wrong stake secret-key.
+Because the public-key of the signing secret-key must be different than the entries in the delegations array.
+	- New check that the total-vote-weight is not zero
+	- Added the fields `votePurpose` and `totalVoteWeight` to the `--json-extended` output-mode
+	- Syntax Update: Added flag `--deregister` to generate an empty delegation array, no voting_keys or rewards address is needed using that flag
+	- Syntax Update: If no `--nonce` parameter is provided, cardano-signer automatically calculates the Mainnet slotHeight from the current machine time and uses it as the nonce
+  #### General:
+  - Syntax Update: Added parameter `--testnet-magic [xxx]` to CIP-8 and CIP-36 mode to allow an additional check about the right bech-address format.
+(Default = mainnet)

 * **1.7.0**
 	- Added JSON and JSON-Extended output format: Default output format is plaintext, using the `--json` flag generates a JSON output.
 Using the `--json-extended` flag generates a JSON output with much more information.